-Fall is the perfect time to get out and exercise: It’s the last chance to do so without having to put on 30 layers of clothes, plus you can see beautiful foliage.
-(Peak viewing season in Westchester County is expected to hit sometime between the last week in September and the third week of October this year.)
-But with hundreds of miles of trails all over the county, it can be hard to know where to start.
+Fall is the perfect time to get out and exercise in Westchester.
+Not only is it the last chance to do so without having to put on 30 layers of clothes, but it also offers an opportunity to see beautiful foliage.
+(Peak viewing season in Westchester County is expected to hit sometime between the last week in September and the second week of October this year.)
+Yet with hundreds of miles of trails all over the county, it can be hard to know where to start.

 We asked Jane Daniels, the author of Walkable Westchester, to share a few recommended fall hikes for the best foliage viewing experience.